elixir-lang/elixir-lang.github.com/src/content/standalone-pages/development.md

 Elixir's source code is under the [Apache 2 License](https://github.com/elixir-lang/elixir/blob/main/LICENSE) and is maintained by the [Elixir Team](#team).
 The source code and contribution guidelines can be found on [the language repository](https://github.com/elixir-lang/elixir).

-Elixir v1.0 was released in September 2014 and a new minor version is released every 6 months, around May and November of every year.
-New releases are announced in the read-only [announcements mailing list](https://groups.google.com/group/elixir-lang-ann) with a link to the complete CHANGELOG.
-All security releases [will be tagged with "[security]"](https://groups.google.com/forum/#!searchin/elixir-lang-ann/%5Bsecurity%5D%7Csort:date).
-Security vulnerabilities should be disclosed to [elixir-security@googlegroups.com](mailto:elixir-security@googlegroups.com).
-Our [compatibility and deprecation policies](https://hexdocs.pm/elixir/compatibility-and-deprecations.html#content) are also documented.
+Elixir v1.0 was released in September 2014 and a new minor version is released every 6 months, around June and December of every year.
+New releases are announced in the read-only [announcements mailing list](https://groups.google.com/group/elixir-lang-ann) and on the [GitHub releases page](https://github.com/elixir-lang/elixir/releases).
+Our [security policy](https://github.com/elixir-lang/elixir/security) and [compatibility and deprecation policies](https://hexdocs.pm/elixir/compatibility-and-deprecations.html#content) are also documented.

-Since v1.0, the language development has become focused to provide a compact and consistent core.
+Since v1.0, the language development has become focused to provide a stable and consistent core.
 The Elixir team focuses on language features that:

   1. are necessary for developing the language itself
   2. bring important concepts/features to the community in a way its effect can only be maximized or leveraged by making it part of the language